Many of us at one time or another dream of quitting our jobs and opening our own businesses. After all, who wouldn’t love to be their own boss, right?

 Experienced construction company project manager with excellent customer management, resource allocation, budgeting, and quality control skills.
 8+ years of experience with commercial and residential projects, leading a team of as many as eight workers, with a 92% on-budget, on-time track record of success.

-Inducing relevant hard skills on your resume also helps you get past ATS (Applicant Tracking Systems) over 90% of employers use.
+Inducing relevant hard skills on your business owner resume also helps you get past ATS (Applicant Tracking Systems) over 90% of employers use.

 If you don’t sing your praises, who will?
-Trumpet your achievements, with real numbers that demonstrate value.
+Trumpet your professional achievements, with real numbers that demonstrate value.
 Employers need to hear about your accomplishments so that they can imagine how you might benefit their companies.

 If you have a LinkedIn page, you may want to clean it up and remove entries that focus on your business ownership.
 If you have a title that reflects that business ownership, consider changing it.
-In other words, update everything that might pose an obstacle to your efforts to get a job.
+In other words, update everything that may pose an obstacle to your efforts to get a job.
 While you’re at it, remove anything controversial as well.

-Emphasize Your Desire to Work within an Organization
+Emphasize your desire to work within an organization

-Finally, use a cover letter to wrap up your resume’s highlights and drive home one simple message: you want the challenge of working in a company environment.
+Finally, use a cover letter to wrap up your business owner resume’s highlights and drive home one simple message: you want the challenge of working in a company environment.
 You need to stress your desire to enjoy the camaraderie and shared feeling of accomplishment that comes from team collaboration and professional development.

-Former Business Owner Resume Sample
+Former Small Business Owner Resume Example

-💡ZipTip: view 200+ more professional resume samples for all industries, along with expert advice and a free 2020 resume template.
+💡ZipTip: view 200+ more professional resume samples for all industries, along with a guide to writing resumes from our experts.